jenabbhatia/jenabbhatia.github.io/_posts/2019-01-07-face-recognition-using-image-similarity.md

 3. Feature Matcing : Consider one of the most efficient ways to do image search.
 A number of features are extracted from an image, in a way that gurantees that the same features will be recognized again, even it is rotated/scaled/skewed.
 The features extracted this way can be matched against other image feature sets.
 Another image that has a high proportion of the features in the first one is most probably depicting the same object/scene.
 It can be used to find the relative difference in shooting angle between pics, or the amount of overlapping.
 				Dis-advantage: It may be slow.
 It is not perfect.

+Try out all the methods and see the difference.
+Do comment for futher help.